Posts

 Image

 There’s something profoundly intimate about the relationship between a shepherd and their sheep.
 It's not one based on distance or command but on a consistent, ongoing connection.
-The shepherd doesn't stand apart from the flock and shout orders from afar.
+The shepherd doesn’t stand apart from the flock and shout orders from afar.
 No, the shepherd is close by, guiding each sheep with personal care, knowing each one by name, and the sheep knowing the shepherd’s voice.
 There is a kind of comfort in this relationship, an assurance that the shepherd will lead them through whatever comes their way, even in the harshest of circumstances.
-Jesus captures this deep relationship in John 10:3-4, where He says, “The gatekeeper opens the gate for him, and the sheep listen to his voice.
+Jesus captures this deep relationship in John 10:3-4 , where He says, “The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes on ahead of them, and his sheep follow him because they know his voice.”
 It is the voice of the shepherd that matters most.
-It’s not the loudest or most dominant voice in the crowd, but ...
+It’s not the loudest or most dominant voice in the crowd, but it’...

 From Darkness to Light